alexa-samples/skill-sample-nodejs-buttons-colorchanger/instructions/3-deployment-web.md

    12. On the left side, select **Intents**.
    13. At the top of the page, select **Save Model**.
    14. Select **Build Model**.
 The model might take a moment to build.

+ **Note** An alternative to manually adding the intents one by one is to use the JSON editor to upload the `en-US.json` model file from the `models` folder directly to the web editor.

 ## Step 6-Select Gadget Interfaces